aregsar/aregsarblog/blog/2021/redis-configure-laravel-session/index.md

 SESSION_STORE=session
 ```

-Also open the session.php and update the default parameter of the env() helper
+Also open the `config/session.php` file and update the default parameter of the `store` settings env() helper function.

 Before: